act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Inapplicable Example 2

-The text is inapplicable because it is positioned off screen.
+The text is inapplicable because it is positioned off screen, hence not [visible](#visible).

 ```html
 <p style="position:absolute; top: -999em">Some invisible text in English</p>